bcgov/von-agent-template/GettingStartedTutorial.md

         required: true
 ```

-- Remove `permit_id` from the `mapping` section and add it back into the `fields` section.
+5. Remove `permit_id` from the `mapping` section and add it back into the `fields` section.
 Put it below `corp_num` with the same `type` and `text` values.

 Those are a lot of changes, but we're done with that file.
 Save your work!

-### In `services.yml`
+### Updating `services.yml`

 As we did in the previous files, we'll copy and paste the existing credential to make the new one and edit from there.
 In this case, copy the text from the `description` element below `credential_types` down through the end of the last `model: attribute` element and paste all of that below the existing credential.
 The edits to be made are the following:

-- Update `description`, `schema` and `issuer_url` for the new credential.
+1. Update `description`, `schema` and `issuer_url` for the new credential.
-- Change `dflow_registration` under `depends_on` to the name of the existing credential.
-- Leave the `credential` and `topic` elements as is.
+2. Change `dflow_registration` under `depends_on` to the name of the existing credential.
+Leave the `credential` and `topic` elements as is.
-- Add the following lines immediately above `mapping:`
+3. Add the following lines immediately above `mapping:`

 ```
       cardinality_fields:
         - location_name
 ```

 > `Cardinality` lets OrgBook know that an organization can hold multiple active instances of a credential at the same time.
 By default, an organization has only a single active instance of a credential, and receipt of a new credential means the previous one is revoked.
-With `cardinality` set (in this case, to `location_name`), if a credential is issued for an organization with a specific `location_name` has not been seen before by OrgBook, the credential is assumed to be a new one.
+With `cardinality` set (in this case, to `location_name`), if a credential is issued for an organization with a specific `location_name` that has not been seen before by OrgBook, the credential is assumed to be a new one.
 However, if `location_name` is the same as another credential for that organization, OrgBook assumes it's a reissuance and revokes the old credential.
 See the [VON issuer/verifier agent documentation](von-x-agent/config/README.md) for more details.

-- In the `mapping` section, remove all of the entries for attributes removed from `schemas.yml`.
+1. In the `mapping` section, remove all of the entries for attributes removed from `schemas.yml`.
-- Insert an `address` section (below) immediately above the `- model: attribute` line.
+2. Insert an `address` section (below) immediately above the `- model: attribute` line.
-  - OrgBook understands the concept of addresses, so we want to map credential address attributes to OrgBook's address search fields.
+  > **NOTE:** OrgBook understands the concept of addresses, so we want to map credential address attributes to OrgBook's address search fields.

 ```
         - model: address